NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 from the starting orbit point as specified by ``--first`` to the current camera center (both in ECEF, along the curved orbit).
 This starting point is *before* adjusting the orbital segment for roll, pitch, yaw, and ground constraints (:numref:`sat_sim_roll_pitch_yaw_ground`).

-This way the jitter amplitude at the adjusted starting point (first camera position) is uncorrelated between several sets of cameras along the same orbit.
+This way the jitter amplitude at the adjusted starting point (first camera position) is uncorrelated between several sets of cameras along the same orbit but with different values of roll, pitch yaw.

 Specifying the jitter amplitude
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~